Standards-Based Gradebook Setup

 Overview

-Standards-Based Gradebooks and report cards use standards that are referred to as “skills”.
+Standards-Based Gradebooks and report card content is dependent on the specific skills linked to specific courses.
 Skills are organized in skill sets that are 100% customizable as the skill description is a free form text field.
 You can create a custom skill set or import an existing skill set (Common Core State Standards or other custom skill set).
-The Standards-Based Gradebooks and report card content is dependent on the specific skills linked to specific courses.
-The report card marks are determined by your grading policies.
 The report card legend can be customized based on your marking rubrics.

 Key Requirements:

-• Skills from a skill set have to be linked (or tied) to courses (subjects).
+• Skills have to be linked (or tied) to courses.
+See “Linking Skills to Courses”.

 • Teachers must create assessments to enter numeric scores.
 When a teacher creates an assessment, they pick which skill(s) they want to assess from the available skills linked to the course.